 And while one might think that everything about a recession is negative, including the fact that it drives young people back home to live with their parents, what is interesting is that the circumstances also drive twentysomethings to look to their parents for emotional support.
 That means parents still have the opportunity to influence the way children perceive the world and visa versa.

 Don’t get me wrong.
-I’m not naïve.
+I am not naïve.
 I know that there is still a stigma.
-But millennials are coming of age, starting college, and entering the workforce, bringing with them a desire for authenticity and an attitude of openness that can only move the Stigma Fighters’ cause forward.
+But millennials are coming of age, starting college, and entering the workforce, bringing with them a desire for authenticity, an attitude of openness, and a desire for diversity that can only move the Stigma Fighters’ cause forward.
 And while I believe the generations must work together to thoughtfully consider how new values and attitudes translate into cultural norms, I am excited about the opportunity the twenty-first century brings for having more effective intergenerational conversations about how to better understand and manage mental health disorders.

 There is good reason to be optimistic that we can change how people think about mental illness sooner rather than later.
 Now is the time to help people recognize that “mental diseases are real, diagnosable and often treatable,” and that a person with mental illness should be treated just like a person with a physical disease.
 (Forbes)